Midtown High School (Atlanta): In popular culture

 Several rap videos have been shot on campus, including videos by popular artists Dem Franchize Boyz, Freak Nasty, and Outkast.
 In 2011, the campus hosted MTV's hit show Teen Wolf as it made its television debut.
-Several movies have been shot on campus, including Remember the Titans, Ride Along, The Duff, Love, Simon, and Spider-Man: Homecoming.
+Several movies have been shot on campus, including Remember the Titans, Ride Along, The Duff, Love, Simon, Spider-Man: Homecoming, Spider-Man: Far From Home, and Spider-Man: No Way Home.